pine64/website/content/documentation/Pinebook_Pro/Troubleshooting.md

 Here are some selection criteria for successfully using the USB C alternate mode for video:

 * The device must use USB C alternate mode DisplayPort.
 Not USB C alternate mode HDMI, or other.
-* The device can have a HDMI, DVI, or VGA connector, if it uses an active translater.
+* The device can have a HDMI, DVI, or VGA connector, if it uses an active translator.
 * If USB 3 is also desired from a USB dock, the maximum resolution, frame rate and pixel depth is reduced to half the bandwidth.
 For example, 4K @ 30hz instead of 60hz.
 * USB docks that also use USB C alternate mode DisplayPort will always have USB 2 available, (480Mbps, half-duplex).